 How to Set Up XLAs in ServiceNow

-Compared to traditional Service Level Agreements (SLAs), Experience Level Agreements (XLAs) focus more on what matters most to end-users – the outcomes and value of services.
+Compared to traditional service level agreement (SLA) targets, experience level agreement (XLA) targets focus more on what matters most to end-users – the desired outcomes and improved value from services.

-In this blog, find out why XLAs help deliver better business outcomes than SLAs, and learn about a four-stage approach to set up XLAs in ServiceNow.
+In this blog, find out why XLAs help deliver better business outcomes than SLAs, and learn about a four-stage approach to setting up XLAs in ServiceNow.

-If your service provider organization is currently looking at the use of experience level agreements (XLAs) to better understand, and improve upon, the quality of its IT service delivery and support (or that of other lines of business using ServiceNow), then this blog will help.
+If your service provider organization is currently looking at using experience level agreement (XLA) targets to better understand and improve upon the quality of its IT service delivery and support (or that of other lines of business using ServiceNow for enterprise service management), then this blog will help.

-In it, I explain how XLAs differ from traditional service level agreements (SLAs) and the targets they contain.
-It also explains why they’re better suited to modern business needs, including those of employees, and how experience management can be used to improve both operations and outcomes.
+In it, I explain how XLAs differ from traditional service level agreement (SLA) targets.
+I also explains why XLAs are better suited to modern business needs, including those of employees, and how experience management can improve both service provider operations and business outcomes.

 Let’s start with the difference between XLAs and SLAs as the foundation for setting up XLAs in ServiceNow…